christopherkenny/ctk-article/README.md

 quarto typst fonts
 ```

-If no font by the names "Crimson Text", "Crimson", or "Crimson Pro" is found, the template falls back to Linux Libertine.
+If no font by the names "Crimson Text" or "Crimson" is found, the template falls back to Linux Libertine.

 This font is chosen to look like [Cory McCartan's cmc-article](https://github.com/corymccartan/cmc-article) which uses Cochineal.